 Help our garden grow!

-Becoming a member is a great way to show your support for the garden and build a lasting connection.
-Members receive special benefits like invitations to our annual Membership Potluck, and are a vital part of our garden community.
-To purchase an annual membership and join the Society, please select one of the options below:
+Becoming a supporter is a great way to show your love for the garden and build a lasting connection.
+Supporters receive special benefits like invitations to our annual Inner Circle Potluck, and are a vital part of our garden community.
+To become a supporter, please select one of the pre-set options below or click the "Donate now" button above.

 Dedicate a Garden feature